-- Is under the age of 19 and does not have a spouse or common-law partner;
+- does not have a spouse or common-law partner.

 Designated Individuals – In addition to your paid or unpaid representative, you may choose to let someone else have access to information about the application.
 For example, if you hire a lawyer to assist with the application, you may also want a family member to have access to information about the application.
 If you wish to have personal information released to someone who is not your representative, you must complete the form IMM-5475: Authority to Release Personal Information to a Designated Individual and submit it with your application to the SINP.
 Designated individuals will not receive any written communication from the SINP, but they can receive verbal information about the application by calling (001 for Canada) 306-798-7467.

 Designated Trade – This is an occupation recognized as a trade by the Saskatchewan Apprenticeship and Trade Certification Commission (SATCC).
-Click here for a list of designated trades in Saskatchewan
+See a list of designated trades in Saskatchewan.

 Entrepreneur – For the purposes of the SINP Entrepreneur category, an entrepreneur is a foreign national who has entrepreneurial experience and has a legally obtained net worth of at least $500,000 CAD and is an individual with experience directly associated with the ownership and active management of a business operation, where the individual assumed the risks associated with operation and benefited from the rewards or success of the business.